AKIVISHNU473/M2-EmbSys/Major_Project/1_Requriments/README.md

    # HOW

    1 -> This code is designed in such a way that we have to give certain input value upto which the water level is accepted (Threshold)
+   2 -> The tank will be divided accordingly
-   2 ->  when ever the water reaches the certain level it detects .
+   3 -> When ever the water starts filling for every portion.
-   3 -> It will detect by the Ultrasonic sensor which is having transmitter and reciever .
+   4 ->  It will detect by the Ultrasonic sensor which is having transmitter and reciever .
-   4 -> If water reaches threshold it detects and elerts us.
+   5 -> If water reaches threshold it detects and elerts us.